Wise-Badges/badge-api/README.md

   * **Code:** 500 INTERNAL ERROR <br />

 ## Get all assertions
-  This will show a list of all issued assertions.
+  This will show a list of all issued assertions, there are many ways to modify this request: for example only seeing the assertions that have been accepted.
+The results are sorted on "issuedOn", so the date of issuing (newest first).

 * **URL:**
 /assertions